AI-Messiah/Pixel-Select-Eidtor/README.md

 # Pixel-Select-Eidtor
-Useful tool to erase or color part of an image at a pixel level
+Useful tool to erase or color part of an image at the pixel level

 This is not meant to be a regular image editor.